America's Promise Healthy Schools Fund

 - Have commitment to health equity and to serving young people facing the greatest obstacles to thriving.

-The application deadline has passed; applications were due by8pm EST on January 22nd, 2018.
+The application deadline has passed; applications were due on January 22nd, 2018.
+Notifications of funding decisions were sent to applicants in early April.
+We will be announcing the winners in the fall of 2018.

 The following template files are available for drafting purposes.
 Only final content submitted in the Grant Application Portal will be accepted for review.